KennethNagies/Space_Invaders_JavaFX/README.md

 This is a recreation of Space Invaders using the JavaFX library

 Planned updates include javadoc implementation, changes to sprite colors, and addition of a respawn window post death.

+Run SpaceInvaders.jar to play the current build of the game.